ActuallyChaseyy/OST/README.md

 Recently I discovered the practice of "active externalization", which is simply writing down everything instead of trying to remember it all (internalization).
 I think that this note taking system will be amazingly helpful with Certificate 4, so I'm open sourcing my "Obsidian Vault".
 This way anyone and everyone can access all the notes I take, and can contribute as well!

+Update (6-12-23): Hello future Cert IV's and or stalkers!
+I'm unlikely to ever update this documentation, as its pretty high level how to stuff that I don't really look at ever.
+I will review PRs and other contribs tho!
+A lot of this is still pretty good for the Cert IV in ICT (Network Specialisation) Course, and for that I'll leave it public.

 ---

 # How to use